RoverRobotics/roverpro-firmware/README.md

 ### Deployment instructions with MPLAB

 Given a released hex file, you can deploy to the robot power board with MPLAB instead of the PICKit3 standalone tool.
+Note this will erase the bootloader, so make sure to flash the "bootypic.hex" hex file after development is done.

 1. File -> Import... -> (choose hex file)
 2. Programmer -> Select Programmer -> PICKit 3